You are here

 Dependence

-• Desire for anabolic steroids when supplies of the drugs are interrupted
+• Spending significant time to obtain the drug when supplies of the drug are interrupted

-• Difficulty in discontinuing use of the drug despite desires and attempts to do so
+• Having difficulty in discontinuing the drug despite desires and attempts to do so

-• Experience of a withdrawal syndrome upon discontinuation of anabolic steroid use
+• Experiencing withdrawal symptoms upon abrupt discontinuation of use

 Included as part of the PRECAUTIONS section.

-Cases of secondary exposure resulting in virilization of children have been reported in postmarketing surveillance of testosterone gel products.
+Cases of secondary exposure resulting in virilization of children have been reported in postmarketing surveillance.
 Signs and symptoms have included enlargement of the penis or clitoris, development of pubic hair, increased erections and libido, aggressive behavior, and advanced bone age.
 In most cases, these signs and symptoms regressed with removal of the exposure to testosterone gel.
 In a few cases, however, enlarged genitalia did not fully return to age-appropriate normal size, and bone age remained modestly greater than chronological age.
 The risk of transfer was increased in some of these cases by not adhering to precautions for the appropriate use of the topical testosterone product.
-Children and women should avoid contact with unwashed or unclothed application sites in men using AndroGel 1.62% [see DOSAGE AND ADMINISTRATION, Use in Specific Populations and CLINICAL PHARMACOLOGY].
+Children and women should avoid contact with unwashed or unclothed application sites in men using AndroGel 1% [see Dosage and Administration (2.2), Use in Specific Populations (8.1) and Clinical Pharmacology (12.3)].

 Inappropriate changes in genital size or development of pubic hair or libido in children, or changes in body hair distribution, significant increase in acne, or other signs of virilization in adult women should be brought to the attention of a physician and the possibility of secondary exposure to testosterone gel should also be brought to the attention of a physician.
 Testosterone gel should be promptly discontinued until the cause of virilization has been identified.